 What is the difference between an FMOD Event and an instance?

-An event is a sound unit that you create in FMOD Studio.
+An Event is a sound unit that you create in FMOD Studio.
 It can have various tracks, parameters and automations.
 A copy or instance of the event is created in-game.
-You don’t start the event itself, but you create an instance from that event.
+You don’t start the Event itself, but you create an instance from that Event.
 This allows you to have multiple copies of an event playing at the same time.

 - We need to declare an instance.